Short on time? Our pick for the best family tent is the REI Co-op Wonderland 6 with the Mudroom.

 Number of Sleepers

-I recommend sizing up when it comes to family tents.
+I recommend sizing up when it comes to family camping tents.
 Not only will you ensure enough room for now, but you’ll still have room when your kids grow up (or you add more to the team).

 Floor Area

-It can be tricky to gauge floor space on a camping tent, especially when it’s listed as the length times the width.
+It can be tricky to gauge floor area on a camping tent, especially when it’s listed as the length times the width.
 If this is the case, grab your phone and calculate the total floor area.
 Then, mark it out with tape in your living room.

 The total floor space needed per person while camping is 14-20 square feet.
 I would treat little kids like adults for this number, especially if they’re in a playpen.